mpdairy/elm-component-updater/README.md

 #### subscriptions

-For the subscriptions, we just need to map through the `TaskTimer`s in the dict, converting each subscription by id:
+For the subscriptions, just cycle through the `TaskTimer`s in the dict, converting each subscription by id:

 ```elm